MANUEL FRARA / INTERNO 3

 in black and white of Italian noble families (1983-1991)

-The image shows the Florentine family of Guicciardini, within its home in the Tuscan countryside, in front of a part of the archives of the noble family.
-The idea of creating portraits of noble families in their ancestral homes was conceived by the photographer in 1983, while returning from his first trip to Italy, Venice, continued in Florence and Rome (where he was a resident scholar at the Accademia di Francia – Villa Medici from 1985 to 1987) and completed in Naples, in 1991.
-Having behind the portraits he made in Parisian homes, to meet aristocratic families in their palaces allowed him more complex compositions and a methodical research, which gradually became an exploration, a reconstitution, a collection of memory.
+The photo is that of the noble Florentine Guicciardini family taken in front of their archives at their estate in the Tuscan countryside.
+Faigenbaum conceived the idea of creating portraits of Italian noble families in their ancestral homes in 1983, while returning from his first trip to Italy: starting in Venice, then continuing in Florence and Rome (where he was a resident scholar at the French Academy – Villa Medici from 1985-87), and completed in Naples, in 1991.
+Having already taken similar portraits of the Parisian nobility, Faigenbaum felt that meeting aristocratic families in their estates allowed him to create more complex compositions in addition to offering a methodical research, which gradually became an exploration, a reconstitution, a collection of memory.

 In the photo of the crowd / my head is the fourth from the edge / and maybe the seventh from the left / or the twentieth from the bottom

-Giovanni Floreani, was born from a Friulian family in Mestre, where he started his musical journey into the beat music of the wild 60s and soon got interested in experimentation (Area, Perigeo, Aktuala) and in the British and American avant-gardes (Frank Zappa, Van der Graaf Generator, Brian Eno …).
-At the end of the '70s he approached vocal and musical authenticy of popular tradition.
-Since then he has moved between research and experimentation proposing open projects in collaboration with artists such as Yang Jing, Pierre Favre, Latif Bolat, Paul Tofani Krsna Prema, Tony Pagliuca.
+Friulan Giovanni Floreani started his musical journey through the beat music of the tumultuous ‘60s in Mestre (Venice).
+He became interested very quickly in experimentation (Area, Perigeo, Aktuala) and in the British and American avant-garde musicians (Frank Zappa, Van der Graaf Generator, Brian Eno).
+At the end of the ’70s he approached the vocal and musical authenticity of folk music.
+Since then, he has moved between research and experimentation proposing open projects in collaboration with artists such as Yang Jing, Pierre Favre, Latif Bolat, Paul Tofani Krsna Prema, Tony Pagliuca.

 MANUEL FRARA / INTERNO 3